 LCFI has continued to make good progress in the last eight months.
-New results have been obtained on the performance of the proof-of-principle ISIS1device in an electron test beam at DESY.
+New results have been obtained on the performance of the proof-of-principle In-situ Storage Image Sensor (ISIS1) device in an electron test beam at DESY.
 These have conclusively demonstrated that the ISIS is a viable particle detector.
 A further beam test, using high energy pions at CERN, will provide further results on the performance of the "standard" ISIS, including mapping of efficiencies etc. as a function of the position within the pixel, and first results from the ISIS with deep p-well.

-Mechanical studies of foams continue, with the impressive performance achieved with first SiC foam prototype ladders being reproduced by new LCFI personnel who have recently started work on the project.
+Mechanical studies of foams continue, with the impressive performance achieved with first silicon carbide (SiC) foam prototype ladders being reproduced by new LCFI personnel who have recently started work on the project.
 SiC foams continue to perform better than Reticulated Vitreous Carbon foams, even when these are compressed to attempt to improve their mechanical properties.
-First studies of the machining pf SiC foams have been performed and are starting to demonstrate the boundaries within which detector designers must operate.
-Detailed calculations of the stresses imposed on ladders in an all-silicon vertex detector due to the attachment of the cables needed to bring in control signals from and transfer the data to the outside world have been performed.
+First studies of the machining of SiC foams have been performed and are starting to demonstrate the boundaries within which detector designers must operate.
+Detailed calculations of the stresses imposed on ladders in an all-silicon vertex detector due to the attachment of the cables needed to bring in control signals from, and transfer the data to, the outside world have been performed.
 The effects are seen to be significant.
 The tools developed for this study are now available for use on other detector designs.

-All the sensors, readout and drive chips designed by LCFI have now been manufactured and all bar the ISIS2 have already been delivered to the Collaboration.
+All the sensors, readout and drive chips designed by LCFI have now been manufactured and all bar the second generation ISIS, theISIS2, have already been delivered to the Collaboration.
 ISIS2 delivery is expected in the next week or so.
-Studies of the high speed double-level metal CPC have demonstrated successful operation with low noise up to frequencies of 25 MHz using the LCFI Column Parallel Drive chip, CPD1.
-Operation up to 35 MHz has been possible with this chip, but with increasing noise levels that remain to be understood.
-Studies of LCFI ideas for power and clock amplitude reduction incorporated in the design of the CPC-T devices have started and have demonstrated that the power required by Column Parallel and other CCDs can indeed be reduced, though none of the devices tested has yet shown the largest hoped for power reductions.
+Studies of the high speed double-level metal column parallel CCD have demonstrated successful operation with low noise up to frequencies of 25 MHz using the LCFI Column Parallel Drive chip, CPD1.
+Operation at up to 35 MHz has been possible with this chip, but with increasing noise levels.
+Studies of LCFI ideas for power and clock amplitude reduction incorporated in the design of the CPC-T test devices have started and have demonstrated that the power required by column parallel and other CCDs can indeed be reduced, though none of the devices tested has yet shown the largest hoped for power reductions.

-First tests have shown that the modification made to the design of the Column Parallel readout chip to produce the CPR2A have had the desired effects.
+First tests have shown that the modifications made to the design of the column parallel readout chip CPR2 to produce the CPR2A have had the desired effects.
 The charge sensitive channels on the chip are working and the cluster finding is now able to cope with higher hit densities.
-Solutions have thus been developed that demonstrate the feasibility of the column parallel readout of a full scale CPCCD-based vertex detector.
+Solutions have thus been developed that demonstrate the feasibility of the column parallel readout of a full scale column parallel CCD-based vertex detector.